 Certain signs may appear shortly after birth.
-Organ dysfunction, especially of the heart, lungs, kidneys, liver and blood, indicate possible HIE.
+Organ dysfunction, especially of the heart, lungs, kidneys, liver and blood, indicates possible HIE.
 Seizures in the first 24 hours of life can also indicate the possibility of hypoxic-ischemic encephalopathy.

 There are three levels of hypoxic-ischemic encephalopathy: mild, moderate, and severe.

-Care must be taken to rule out several neurodegenerative and metabolic conditions that slowly progress and mimic cerebral palsy.
+Care must be taken to rule out several neurodegenerative and metabolic conditions that slowly progress and mimic Cerebral Palsy.

 How is hypoxic-ischemic encephalopathy treated?

 Treatment for hypoxic-ischemic encephalopathy focuses on helping the child adapt to symptoms that result from the brain injury.
-Physical and occupational therapies are commonly utilized to treat cerebral palsy caused by hypoxic-ischemic encephalopathy.
+Physical and occupational therapies are commonly utilized to treat Cerebral Palsy caused by hypoxic-ischemic encephalopathy.

 Asphyxia typically causes permanent damage, which sometimes continues to progress even after the asphyxia has been relieved.
 To prevent further damage the child can be medically monitored to: